 Preheat oven to 400

 Prepare the pie crust by rolling a 12-13 inch circle and placing into a 9-inch pie plate.
 Gently tuck the dough into the pan and sculpt the edge.
-Place in refrigerator while you prepare the filling.
+Place in refrigerator while you prepare the filling or do this the day before.

 Peel and slice apples into 1/4 inch thick slices.
 You can cut some of the slices in half so that the apples lay more compactly.
-Place in a deep skillet or pot and toss with the remaining 1/4 cup sugar and 1/2 teaspoon lemon zest.
+Place in a deep skillet or pot and toss with the remaining 1/4 cup sugar and 1 tablespoon lemon juice.
 Cook, partially covered, over medium heat for about 10 minutes.
 Stir often and remove from heat when apples are soft but still hold their shape.
 Place apples into a colander to remove excess moisture.
 Let cool to room temperature.
+To do this quickly, I spread them on a baking sheet.

 Open Oregon Cherries and drain well.